xanmankey/FishingForPhish/docs/api.rst

 * urlFile
       A required argument; the path to a .txt file with a url on each line.
 * database=None
       An optional (but recommended) argument; database functionality (especially with a filesystem mirroring that of integer primary keys) is useful for carrying results over, storing and accessing data, and provides more opportunities (for example hash storage) for future classification.
+The database (along with the WEKA datasets) should reflect the datatypes of your features if you create a new table or dataset.
 If you input a valid database (even if empty), 7 tables are created (unless they already exist) including:

 |